tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 strokeWeight(3)
 {% endhighlight %}

-Now add a string variable to work with (the line must not wrap):
+Now add a string variable to work with (note: the line must not wrap):

 {% highlight py %}
 razor = 'Never attribute to malice that which is adequately explained by stupidity.'